pronovic/cedar-backup3/docs/manual/config.rst

    ``abs_path``
       The absolute path where the overridden command can be found.

       *Restrictions:* Must be an absolute path.
+Starting with Python 3.13, absolute paths on the Windows platform must start with two backslashes, and a UNIX-style slash is no longer accepted.

 ``pre_action_hook``
    Hook configuring a command to be executed before an action.